Study suggests breast cancer is clutch of 10 diseases

 Carlos Caldas, who co-led the study at CRUK’s Cambridge Research Institute and the University of Cambridge said the findings mean breast cancer should now be seen as an “umbrella term” for a larger number of diseases.

-“Essentially we’ve moved from knowing what a breast tumor looks like under a microscope to pinpointing its molecular anatomy,” he said.
+“Essentially we’ve moved from knowing what a breast tumour looks like under a microscope to pinpointing its molecular anatomy,” he said.

 “This research won’t affect women diagnosed with breast cancer today.
-But in the future, .. patients will receive treatment targeted to the genetic fingerprint of their tumor.”
+But in the future, .. patients will receive treatment targeted to the genetic fingerprint of their tumour.”

-Breast cancer is the most common cancer among women worldwide, accounting for 16 percent of all female cancer cases, according to the World Health Organization.
+Breast cancer is the most common cancer among women worldwide, accounting for 16 percent of all female cancer cases, according to the World Health Organisation.

 A study last year by the Institute for Health Metrics and Evaluation in the United States found that global breast cancer cases have more than doubled in just three decades, from 641,000 cases in 1980 to 1.6 million cases in 2010 - a pace that far exceeds global population growth.

-For the genetic study, Caldas’s team worked with the BC Cancer Agency, based in Vancouver, Canada, and analyzed 2,000 tumor samples taken from women diagnosed with breast cancer between five and 10 years ago.
+For the genetic study, Caldas’s team worked with the BC Cancer Agency, based in Vancouver, Canada, and analysed 2,000 tumour samples taken from women diagnosed with breast cancer between five and 10 years ago.

-To get a detailed picture, they studied both DNA and RNA - which translates DNA into proteins - to find out which genes are switched on or off in each tumor sample.
+To get a detailed picture, they studied both DNA and RNA - which translates DNA into proteins - to find out which genes are switched on or off in each tumour sample.

 This helped them reclassify breast cancer into 10 new categories based on gene activity rather than current tests, which look for the presence of so-called biomarkers such as oestrogen receptors or the cell surface receptor HER2.

-Roche’s Herceptin is another targeted breast cancer drug which is given to patients whose tumors depend on HER2.
+Roche’s Herceptin is another targeted breast cancer drug which is given to patients whose tumours depend on HER2.

 Harpal Kumar, CRUK’s chief executive, said the new findings would help oncologists make far more precise diagnoses for each breast cancer patient - “and that will enable us to make sure that we really target the right treatment to the right woman.”